Catford Bridge railway station: Southern Railway (1923–1947)

-British Railways (1948-1994)
+British Railways (1948–1994)

-After World War II and following nationalisation on 1 January 1948, the station fell under the auspices of British Railways Southern Region.
+After World War II and following nationalisation on 1 January 1948, the station fell under the control of British Railways Southern Region.

 The goods yard closed to general traffic on 28 December 1964 and to coal on 25 March 1968.
 Colour light signalling was introduced between Ladywell and New Beckenham on 4 April 1971 with signalling being controlled by the signal box at New Beckenham.
 The small SER signal box which was located on the up platform was closed as a result.
 On 28 September 1975 the control of the signalling was transferred to London Bridge signalling centre.

-In May 1993 the up (towards London) side ticket office was destroyed by fire and following this a new ticket office was opened on the down side of the station.
+In May 1993, the ticket office on the "up" side towards London was destroyed by a fire, causing the ticket office on the "down" side of the station to reopen after being closed in the 1960s.

 The privatisation era (1994–present day)

 On 13 October 1996 operation of the passenger services passed to Connex South Eastern.
 Services were subsequently operated by South Eastern Trains, and Southeastern since 1 April 2006.